project-meucci/thimm.github.io/docs/Farm Gate/Indigenous-with-the-earth.md

 ---
-title: Indigenous with the earth
+title: Indigenous With The Earth
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-06-07)